Murder Rock: Production

 Murder Rock was filmed between December 1983 and January 1984.
 Producer Augusto Caminito requested that the film, that was initially written as straight giallo, have dance scenes included after the success of the film Flashdance (1983).
+It filmed on location in New York from January to February 1984 with interiors shot at De Paolis Studios in Rome.

-In an interview, director Lucio Fulci stated that the movie was part of a "Music Trilogy" that would include two more gialli: Killer Samba and Thrilling Blues.
+In an interview, director Lucio Fulci stated that the film was part of a "Music Trilogy" that would include two more gialli: Killer Samba and Thrilling Blues.
 The films were never made following Fulci's declining health.

 Release

-Murder Rock was distributed on 20 April 1984.
+Murder Rock was released theatrically in Rome, Italy on 20 April 1984.
 It was distributed by CDE Compagnia Distribuzione Europea in Italy.
+It received an American theatrical release in early 1990 by R.I.C Services. as The Demon is Loose.

-The film was released on DVD by Media Blasters in 2006 and on Blu-ray by Scorpion Releasing in 2019.
+It was released on DVD by Media Blasters in 2006 and on Blu-ray by Scorpion Releasing in 2019.

 Reception

 From retrospective reviews, Ian Jane of DVDTalk stated that the film "is first and foremost a horror movie, or at least its supposed to be, it's a sad statement that the dance numbers are the highlight of the movie.
 They haven't aged well and so a lot of the enjoyment viewers will likely get out of these scenes is from the unintentional comedy that they provide" concluding that "Lucio Fulci made a lot of great films in his career – sadly, Murder Rock is not one of them."